• Home

 • Make sure to use vegan baking sticks instead of butter.

-• Only use a non dairy milk of choice.
+• Only use a non-dairy milk of choice.

-• Use allergy friendly chocolate chips.
+• Use vegan chocolate chips.

 How to Make Gluten Free Bundt Cake

-Here are the step by step instructions to make this cake!
+Here are the step by step instructions to make this gluten free cake!

 Butter and sugar beaten together until creamy.